 - The development and design of their new knowledge base.

 - Their suggestions for anyone considering a similar project.

 Measuring the impact of a knowledge base redesign

 Given that you will be investing a significant amount of effort into your redesign, it is worth having some clear metrics to determine whether it was time well spent.

-Ideally you would have these measures in place before your redesign so you can track any changes after your project is completed.
+Ideally you would have these measures in place before the redesign so you can track any changes after your project is completed: